-On May 1, 2020, we (through our subsidiary, Kiora Pharmaceuticals Pty Ltd) entered into an agreement with the University of California ("UC") granting to us the exclusive rights to its pipeline of photoswitch molecules.
+On May 1, 2020, we (through our subsidiary, Bayon Therapeutics, Inc.) entered into an agreement with the University of California (UC) granting to us the exclusive rights to its pipeline of photoswitch molecules.
 The agreement requires us to pay an annual fee to UC of \$5,000, as well as payments to UC upon the achievement of certain development milestone and royalties based on revenue relating to any product incorporating KIO-301.
-The Company is obligated to pay royalties on net sales of two percent (2%) of the first \$250 million of net sales, one and a quarter percent (1.25%) of net sales between \$250 million and \$500 million, and one half of one percent (0.5%) of net sales over \$500 million.
+The Company is obligated to pay royalties on net sales of 2% of the first \$250 million of net sales, 1.25% of net sales between \$250 million and \$500 million, and 0.5% of net sales over \$500 million.
 The agreement expires on the date of the last-to-expire patent included in the licensed patent portfolio which is January 2030.

-On May 1, 2020, we (through our subsidiary, Kiora Pharmaceuticals Pty Ltd) entered into an agreement with Photoswitch Therapeutics, Inc. ("Photoswitch") granting to us access to certain patent applications and IP rights with last-to-expire patent terms of January 2030.
+On May 1, 2020, we (through our subsidiary, Bayon Therapeutics, Inc) entered into an agreement with Photoswitch Therapeutics, Inc. (Photoswitch) granting to us access to certain patent applications and IP rights with last-to-expire patent terms of January 2030.
 The agreement calls for payments to Photoswitch upon the achievement of certain development milestones and upon first commercial sale of the product.